Skip to contents

 )

-The next three objects control the management of the conservation unit through habitat, hatchery, and harvest options.
+The next three objects control the management of the population through habitat, hatchery, and harvest options.

 Habitat <- new(